 In short, irrational beliefs lead to emotional and behavioural reactions that are dysfunctional, maladaptive, and therefore inhibit goal achievement.
 For example, in the face of pressured performance situations irrational beliefs may lead to an individual withdrawing mentally and physically.
 In most performance circumstances this is likely to inhibit peak performance.
 In contrast, rational beliefs may lead to the individual facing up to the situation and or taking constructive action to minimise danger, which is more likely to facilitate performance.
 Therefore, the reduction of irrational beliefs and the promotion of rational beliefs as advocated in REBT can be beneficial for the well-being and performance of professionals.

-Indeed, over the past 5 years we have been applying and testing REBT in all sorts of performance contexts.
-Simply and boldly put, REBT can offer huge potential gains to athletes and business professionals by helping them to control their reactions to tough and often uncontrollable circumstances.
+Indeed, since 2009 I have been applying and testing REBT in all sorts of performance contexts.
+Simply and boldly put, REBT can offer huge potential gains to people across a range of performance settings by helping them to control their reactions to tough and often uncontrollable circumstances.